🧙♂️ Welcome | The Hermit Way

 Here’s a chart to illustrate the magic of compounding:

 Compounding requires time because it involves reinvesting earnings to generate additional returns, leading to exponential growth.
-Initially, growth may seem slow, but the reinvested earnings significantly boost the investment's value over time.
+Although growth may seem slow initially, the reinvested earnings significantly boost the investment's value over time.

 The longer the investment period, the more pronounced the effects of compounding, making time a crucial factor for maximizing returns.